treeverse/lakeFS/design/open/uncomitted-gc.md

    2. Subtract current `Uncommitted DF` from `Store DF`
    3. Filter files in special paths
    4. The remainder is a list of files which can be safely removed
+3. Save run data (see: [GC Saved Information](#gc-saved-information))

+### GC Saved Information

+For each GC run, save the following information using the GC run id as detailed in this [proposal](https://github.com/treeverse/cloud-controlplane/blob/main/design/accepted/gc-with-run-id.md):
+1. Save metaranges in `_lakefs/gc/run_id/metadata/`
+2. Save `Uncommitted DF` in `_lakefs/gc/run_id/uncommitted.parquet`
-3. Save run information under the GC path
+3. Add the following to the GC report:
-   See previous for steps
+   1. Run start time
+   2. Last read slice

 ## Limitations